 The key to letting our investment strategies reach their full potential is to avoid as many mistakes as possible.
 A mistake is not a loss per se, but rather not sticking to your process, whether that has negative consequences or not, because over the long run it will.

-My main fear is not that the future will be so fundamentally different from the past that basic risk premia will cease to be or that I´m not flexible enough to adjust strategies and develop new ideas to fit a changing market environment.
+My main fear is not that the future will be so fundamentally different from the past that basic risk premia will cease to exist or that I´m not flexible enough to adjust strategies and develop new ideas to fit a changing market environment.
 It is that I will make so many mistakes that the actual results will be much worse than what they could have been.

 What makes this complicated, is that, in my experience, no matter how much we read or hear about investing mistakes, we will still make them.
 And after we made them, often, even after making them several times, we will go ahead and do it again.
 Sometimes this cycle repeats for years at a time as investing tends to find your worst weaknesses.*

-What has finally worked for me to start breaking this vicious circle, was to break through my overconfidence to gain awareness that this repetition of mistakes is actually my own doing and not “the markets” fault.
+What has finally worked for me to start breaking this vicious circle, was to break through my overconfidence and gain awareness that this repetition of mistakes is actually my own doing and not “the markets” fault.
 After that I could identify, rationalize and correct some mistakes or develop a process that circumnavigates areas that are incorrigible.
 On the opposite side identifying major strengths allows me to concentrate my process on these.

 I will tell about some of my experiences and specific mistakes and describe some of the workarounds, that I have developed.
 Someone else may have entirely different issues and solutions and my list only touches the surface.
 This is a very subjective area and, in my opinion, the most difficult aspect of investing, as it deals with taming your own behavioral biases.
 If you can´t relate to the problem, the workarounds may well seem to be absurd.
 Nonetheless they are an essential part of investing, that needs to be integrated into our process to avoid costly mistakes.

-On the upside, analyzing these issues will have a positive impact on diverse areas of our lives.
+On the upside, analyzing these psychological issues will have a positive impact on diverse areas of our lives.

 Interfering with sensible rules